EstimatedEst. Read Time: 18 minutes

 backpack classic wrist curl

-WHAT MAKES IT EFFECTIVE: By placing your elbow on your knee, you are ensuring the backpack clears the ground and provides the required resistance.
+WHAT MAKES IT EFFECTIVE: By placing your elbow on your knee, you are ensuring the backpack clears the ground and provides the required resistance to help with forearm growth.

 BACKPACK EXTENSOR WRIST CURL